erikleaver/convio-survival-kit/README.md

 convio-survival-kit
 ===================

-A PHP Utility to Help Make Convio Suck Less
+A PHP Utility to Help Make Convio Integrate with WP

 LIVE version courtesy of United to End Genocide: http://developer.endgenocide.org/api